MuhammadUmarAsad/Visionary-Thinkers-Final-FOP-Project-1st-Semester-/README.md

 ### Operating instructions:
 All the **`graphic files`** used in the platform are already attached in the zip folder.Just unzip it and launch the program by opening the **`RUN.py`** file.
+Use Python editor to open the file and run it.your program will be started and you shall have access to the project files.

 ### Copyright information:
 All the music and graphic files are free.